LLM Provider Pricing in 2026: What It Actually Costs Per Task

 - A working understanding of tokenization (you do not need to be an expert)

-Mistral offers strong European-hosted models with competitive pricing.
-Their Mixtral and Mistral Large models perform well on multilingual tasks and structured output.
+Mistral offers strong European-hosted models.
+Mistral Large handles multilingual tasks and structured output well.
 Their API is straightforward and compatible with the OpenAI client format.

-Open-source models (Llama 3, Qwen 2.5, DeepSeek) can be self-hosted or run through providers like Together AI, Fireworks, or Groq.
-The economics are fundamentally different: you pay for compute, not tokens.
+Open-source models (Llama 3, Qwen 2.5, DeepSeek V3) can be self-hosted or run through providers like Together AI, Fireworks, or Groq.
+The economics are different: you pay for compute, not tokens.

-Every commercial LLM API charges per token, but the details vary significantly.
+Every commercial LLM API charges per token, but the details determine whether you are paying $30 or $3,000 per month for the same workload.

 Input vs. Output Tokens

 All providers charge differently for input (prompt) tokens versus output (completion) tokens.
-Output tokens are always more expensive because they require sequential generation.
-A typical ratio is 3:1 to 5:1 output-to-input pricing.
+Output tokens always cost more because they require sequential generation.
+Typical ratios run 3:1 to 5:1 output-to-input pricing.

 This distinction matters enormously.
-If your application sends long documents for summarization, your cost is dominated by input tokens.
-If you are generating long-form content, output tokens dominate.
+If your application sends long documents for summarization, input tokens dominate your cost.
+If you generate long-form content, output tokens dominate.
+Know your ratio before choosing a model.

-Anthropic and OpenAI both offer prompt caching, which reduces the cost of repeated input tokens.
+Anthropic, OpenAI, and Google all offer prompt caching.
 If you send the same system prompt or reference documents across multiple requests, cached input tokens cost 50-90% less.
-This is a game-changer for applications with static context.
+For applications with static context, this is the single biggest cost lever available.

 // Anthropic prompt caching example